I couldn’t breathe.

 Slamming the door behind me, I collapsed onto the ground and closed my eyes.

 The pain had subsided, but the redness lingered on my palms.
-Magic, marks, sorcerers...all of this seemed like something out of a dream.
+Magic, marks, sorcerers . . . all of this seemed like something out of a dream.
 The stinging mark served as a constant reminder that I was in reality.
 The thoughts did lead me to wonder what would happen next.
 Could I really control something as potent as this?
 While I was sure Tyler and Mom would help me, intimidating thoughts mixed with anxiety in my head.
 Even if I did get control, it wasn’t like I could tell this to Tracy, or anyone else I knew.
-While it didn’t sound like there were any detrimental laws against telling normal humans, there had to be consequences of sorts.
+It didn’t sound like there were any detrimental laws against telling normal humans, but there had to be consequences of sorts.
 Would her memory be wiped?
 Would she forget me completely?
 I would rather be stuck lying to her than have her not remember our friendship.

 However, knowing I wasn’t alone in this situation did help.
 It did explain why Tyler went to different schools, and why he didn’t try out for sports too much.
 Dimitri saved me from the blast, but Tyler had to be sore, yet he had gotten up with no problem.
 Was he physically stronger because of the magic?
 Just how different were we from regular people?
 I tried to think back to times I played sports.
-I hadn’t been exceptional, but not awful either.
-Just average.
-A regular girl.
-Most girls got cars for turning sixteen; I became a sorceress.
+Dozens of trophies flashed in my mind.
+First place.
+MVP.
+Were those all a lie?
+Earning those awards thanks to an enhanced body was no different than using drugs.
+Only difference was my steroids was magic.

 Unsurprisingly, nothing happened.
 I guess those spells weren’t real after all.
 Still, I focused on the bulbs, willing them to switch off.
 Beads of sweat popped onto my forehead.
-I was just about ready to give up when finally, the lights shut off.
+The light flashed back and forth.
+A pop made me yelp before the glow vanished.
 In my disbelief, I turned to the entrance of the basement where the switch was.
-No one was there, and they remained in the upright position.
+No one was there, and they remained in an upright position.
 Looking back at the grey bulbs, I found myself smiling, despite the tears rolling down my cheeks.

 “A sorceress, huh?”